ersel/country-code-info/README.md

 let uk = CountryCodes.findCountry({'dial': '44'});

 // if you need to match exactly the string you pass in
-// the value, you can use this function instead.
+// as the search term, you can pass in a second argument
-// This is useful above all for codes with a variable
-// number of digits.
-Example:
-let uk = CountryCodes.findCountryExact({'ds': 'gb'});
+// to findCountry function which will enable exact match. let uk = CountryCodes.findCountry({'ds': 'gb'}, true); // exact match
 ```

 # Notes